RiccardoScott1/talktomycrawl/article_nontech.md

 # ---- GENERAL COMMENTS: ----

-* great content
-* we should also think about (again) splitting it into two versions
-  * a short seller for non-tech people
-  * a more detailed technical writeup
 * the intro could be more punchy by highlighting / emphasising that this is not just a RAG but a tool to turn any web-domain into a conversational DB
   * this would make it distinguishable from all the other RAG stuff